GeospatialResearch/Digital-Twins/paper/paper.md

-Flood risk managers can select an area of interest and enter parameters such as sea level rise and the FReDT will produce a raster map of the maximum flood depth reached for each cell during the flood scenario, and highlight buildings that the model has determined as flooded over a given threshold (default 0.1m).
+Flood risk managers can select an area of interest and enter parameters such as sea level rise and the FReDT will produce a raster map of the maximum flood depth reached for each cell during the flood scenario, and highlight buildings that are flooded in the specified scenario by more a threshold (default 0.1m).

 In designing the digital twin, we utilised methods developed in another research program, the NIWA-led Mā te haumaru ō te wai ^[https://niwa.co.nz/natural-hazards/research-projects/mā-te-haumaru-ō-te-wai-increasing-flood-resilience-across-aotearoa] .
 To process LiDAR point cloud data from LINZ into a form ready to use for modelling the flow of water over the terrain surface we use GeoFabrics [@geofabrics].
-The hydrologically-conditioned DEMs produced by GeoFabrics, along with additional data sources such as rainfall estimation from NIWA's High-Intensity Rainfall Design System and river network data from their River Environment Classification, are used as inputs to the flood modelling stage.
+The hydrologically-conditioned DEMs produced by GeoFabrics, along with additional data sources such as rainfall estimation from NIWA's High-Intensity Rainfall Design System (HIRDS) and river network data from their River Environment Classification, are used as inputs to the flood modelling stage.
 The FReDT currently uses BG-Flood [@bg-flood] as underlying the hydrodynamic model for simulating flood events.
 BG-Flood was chosen because it aligns with Mā te haumaru ō te wai and has support from the NIWA authors.
 By using the methods developed for Mā te